 Essentially, there are two college football championships.

-The 2020 College Football Playoff National Championship game (FBS) will play out on Jan.
-13, 2020, in New Orleans.
+The 2021 College Football Playoff National Championship game (FBS) will occur on Monday, January 11, 2021, in Miami Gardens, Florida.

-New Orleans will host the 2020 College Football Playoff National Championship game on Jan.
-13, 2020, in the Mercedes-Benz Superdome.
+Miami Gardens, Florida will host the 2021 College Football Playoff National Championship game on Jan.
+11, 2021, in Hard Rock Stadium.

 Princeton has 28 national titles, and Yale has 27.
 Although no school has more national titles than either of these two, neither Yale nor Princeton is likely to win again.
 The last time either won was 1950 and neither team competes at the FBS level.